De-Code-Slayer/Super-assistant/readme.md

-Supper Assistant is an Ai powered assistant to help learn patterns and adjust the smart devices and equipmments at home for efficiency in power, Bills, and performance.
+Supper Assistant is an Ai powered assistant to help with running and managing  of all internal systems of buildings, help learn patterns and adjust smart devices and equipmments at home for efficiency in power, Bills, and performance.

 # Table of Contents